 Ae. albopictus was first found in the U.S. in Houston in 1985 and has spread nationwide as far northeast as southern and central Massachusetts; it has become the dominant mosquito species in New Jersey.
 Climate change predictions suggest Ae. albopictus will continue to be a successful invasive species that will spread beyond its current geographical boundaries.
 This mosquito is already showing signs of adaptation to colder climates which may result in disease transmission in new areas.
 Ae. albopictus is a great concern in public health because of its ability to transmit many arboviruses that cause serious disease in humans, including Chikungunya and Dengue (discussed below) and may be implicated in potential transmission of Zika virus.
 Ae. albopictus has been collected in Bristol County on repeated occasions since 2011 in used tire-collection facilities.
-In 2018, a single adult female Ae. albopictus was collected from a gravid trap at a DOT station in Manchester-by-the-Sea.
-Although ovitrap surveillance is ongoing, no other collections were made in our District for this species.
+In 2018, a single adult female Ae. albopictus was collected from a gravid trap at a DOT station in Manchester-by-the-Sea and another collected in 2023 from a gravid trap in Nahant.
+Although ovitrap surveillance is ongoing, it is still undetermined if permanent colonization of this invasive species has been established in our northern district.
+No other collections were made in our district for this species.